Beyond the Irish Question

 Integration & Reflection

-Dedicated integration sessions every third week with Simon and Elaine, a space to pause, process, and integrate what has arisen before moving forward.
+Dedicated integration sessions every third week with Simon: a space to pause, digest, and let what has arisen settle before moving forward.

 A small pink flower growing through a crack in a concrete surface.